-From this tutorial, you will be learning about Python Decorator.
-You will see what decorators are, how to create and use them with the help of examples.
+From this tutorial, you will be learning about Python decorator.
+You will understand what decorators are, and how to create and use them with the help of examples.

 Note: The syntax used here is for Python 3.
 You may modify it to use with other versions of Python.